Blog

 1. Learning — The best way to learn is by taking action.
 There is no better way.
 If you want to be a good writer — write.
 If you want to design websites — design them.
 Everything is figureoutable and the best way to figure things out is by doing them.

 1. Bestsellers — Just because a product is a bestseller doesn’t mean it’s the best product.
 The word ‘bestseller’ simply implies ‘most popular’ and doesn’t equate to quality.
-This idea is relevant to most things in life.
-Elected officials are typically bestsellers but not the best candidates.
+This idea is relevant to many things.
+Elected officials are typically bestsellers, but not the best person for the job.

 1. Pre-headline vs Post-headline people — Pre-headline people know about things before they make it into the news.
 Post-headline people find out about things after they are well-known.
 Pre-headline people have the advantage.
 H/T to David Perell

-1. Speed — Without it, planes would crash.
+1. Momentum — Without it, planes would crash and bicycles would tip over.
 Perpetual motion is a safeguard against calamity.

 1. Current vs Wind — The wind is noisy and gets all of the attention.
 It howls and gusts, but it is light.
 The current is quiet yet persistent.
 It is heavy and relentless.
 A good strategy is to ignore the wind and focus on the current.
 H/T to Seth Godin